Second law of thermodynamics in closed quantum many-body systems: Infinite-observable macroscopic thermal equilibrium

 \subsection{Gibbs states}

 In statistical mechanics, thermal equilibrium states are often described by statistical mechanical ensembles, such as the microcanonical and the canonical Gibbs states.
 In this paper, we employ the canonical Gibbs state \eqref{eq:DEF_rho^can} as a reference state for a general representation of thermal equilibrium states.
-This implies that we consider thermal equilibrium states specified only by inverse temperature and $N$.
-In other words, we exclude systems that possess additive conserved quantities other than energy and systems that exhibit phase coexistence.
-This is because in such systems, additional variables (i.e., additive conserved quantities and order parameters) are needed to specify equilibrium states.
-We expect that the extension to more general cases can be made straightforwardly by introducing these additional variables, but it is out of the scope of this paper.
+This implies that we consider thermal equilibrium states specified (labeled) only by inverse temperature $\beta$ and $N$.
+It will be straightforward to extend our theory to more general cases where additional variables are necessary to specify equilibrium states.
+Furthermore, we exclude systems that exhibit phase coexistence.
+Although the extension to such systems does not seem difficult, it is out of the scope of this paper.

 In order to utilize the canonical Gibbs state as a reference state, we assume that its sequence represents a macroscopic state in the sense defined in Sec.~\ref{sec:MacroEquiv}: \begin{assumpGibbs} The sequence of canonical Gibbs states $\bigl(\rho_{L}^{\mathrm{can}}(\beta|H_L)\bigr)_{L\in\mathbb{N}}$ represents a macroscopic state, that is, it satisfies Eq.~\eqref{eq:MacroState}. \end{assumpGibbs}